telicent-oss/smart-caches-core/docs/sinks/kafka.md

 Optionally you may also configure the linger milliseconds which controls how much latency the Kafka producer trades off for improved batching of sent events.

+Depending on the use case you may wish to configure [Asynchronous or Synchronous Sends](#asychronous-send-and-error-handling) as appropriate, the default behaviour is asynchronous sends.

 ## Example Usage

 In this example we configure a sink with our desired Kafka destination and serialisers: